Human Resources Management

 Year 2024 is equal to 73% at level 4 (there were 73% of employees answering the assessment)

-For the year 2025, a total of 438 voluntary and anonymous respondents participated in the survey out of 510 employees, representing
+For the year 2025, a total of 438 individuals out of 510 employees, or 86% of the total workforce, voluntarily participated in the

 Turnover Rate